Insider Guide to Oxford

 Want to make the most of Oxford but don’t know where to start?
-It’s a city that on the surface is just dreaming spires and tourist coffee shops, but it’s way more groovy than that if you know where to head (and yep, I do!).
-Here’s my Insider Guide to the coolest, quirkiest, unmissable bits of the city, whether you’re a local or heading here on a special break.
+It’s a city that on the surface is just dreaming spires and tourist coffee shops, but it’s way more groovy than that if you know where to head (and yep, we do!).
+Here’s the Muddy Insider Guide to the coolest, quirkiest, unmissable bits of the city, whether you’re a local or heading here on a special break.

 (Tip: think in areas.
 Central Oxford for the spires; Jericho for student and boho cool; Cowley Road for grimy/trendy; and Summertown for a gentrified suburb.)

 Lunch?
-My tip is the Dining Rooms on the top floor of The Ashmolean Musueum.
-It’s light, bright and has a lovely rooftop terrace with tantilising glimpses of the Oxford skyline.
-I also rate the Bib Gourmand-ed Magdalen Arms pub (a short bus ride or 15 minute walk across Magdalen Bridge), The Anchor in Jericho (the artistic bit of Oxford), and more starchy restaurant experience of The Cherwell Boat house for its position on the water.
+Our tip is the café and restaurant on the top floor of the Ashmolean Museum; it’s light, bright and has a lovely rooftop terrace with tantilising glimpses of the Oxford skyline.
+If you’re looking for a pub, try the Magdalen Arms (a short bus ride or 15 minute walk across Magdalen Bridge), The Perch (by lovely local walking spot Port Meadow) or The Cherwell Boat house for a more starchy restaurant experience and views of the Thames.

 You’ll think the Bates Museum of Musical Instruments odd yet strangely compelling!
 It houses Handel’s harpsichord amongst scores of historical instruments and is a fun drop-in (it’s just next to the entrance to Christchurch Meadows).
-The Museum of the History of Science is also ‘niche’ but small enough for kids to enjoy and literally next door to The Sheldonian Theatre.
-Or how about a ghost tour by Bill Spectre?
-Part comedy, part waa-ha-haaaa – he’s a bit of a local institution.
-And if you want to stay in a prison, be my guest – Malmaison rooms are to found at Her Majesty’s Pleasure in the former penitentiary.
+The Museum of the History of Science (next to The Sheldonian Theatre). is also ‘niche’ but exciting – go check out Einstein’s blackboard and Lewis Carrol’s photographic equipment.
+The Story Museum has recently undergone a £6m renovation and has quirk mainlining through its veins.
+And finally, if you want to stay in a prison, be my guest – Malmaison rooms are to found at Her Majesty’s Pleasure in the former penitentiary.

-Aside from the big beasts of The Ashmolean, Natural History Museum and The Sheldonian Theatre I’d suggest checking out lesser known treasures – The lovely Christchurch Picture Gallery next to Christchurch Meadows with its collection of old masters drawings; a trip to the top of St Michael in the North Gate on Cornmarket St (the tower is from Saxon times); walking to the top of The Sheldonian Theatre for a look out across the spires – it’s an amazing and rarely seen view.
-Many of the top college choirs offer evensong performances that will send shivers up your spine – New College, Christchurch and Magdalen are the most famous.
-Arts-wise, the North Wall theatre in Summertown is highly impressive with a fast turnover of comedians, and award-winning shows.
+Aside from the big beasts of The Ashmolean, Natural History Museum and The Sheldonian Theatre there are also plenty of lesser known treasures – the lovely Christchurch Picture Gallery next to Christchurch Meadows with its collection of old masters drawings CHECK IF THIS IS OPEN YET; a trip to the top of St Michael in the North Gate on Cornmarket St (the tower is from Saxon times); walking to the top of The Sheldonian Theatre for a look out across the spires – it’s an amazing and rarely seen view.
+There’s also the brilliant Modern Art Oxford which always hosts interesting exhibitions from both up-and-coming and established contemporary artists and photographers, all for FREE.